 Ruled by payment arrangements, cards are one of the most used payment methods in the world, allowing people to perform face-to-face and e-commerce transactions in a simple way.

-Dock accounts must have an associated card (virtual or physical) to allow the generation of business transactions, otherwise we does not have enough information to manage the account.
+Dock accounts must have an associated card (virtual or physical) to allow the generation of business transactions, otherwise, we do not have enough information to manage the account.
 That being said, accounts without cards are not allowed to perform transactions.

 See the main items of a printed card on the image below (followed by the items descriptions):